 In between her completion of her MA and her experience in Budapest, Elettra worked as social worker with refugees both in Italy, with Caritas Italy, and in Greece, in a facility for unaccompanied minors in Samos, with Metadrasi.
 She has also worked with Greenpeace Italy and collaborated with Greenpeace Mediterranean.

-Apart from her native Italian, Elettra speaks English, French, Spanish and Portuguese.
+Apart from her native Italian, Elettra speaks English, French, Spanish, Portuguese, American Sign Language and is learning Russian.